connor-cliff/Spotify_Analysis/README.md

 ## Power Query

 ### Extract
-I used Power Query to combine & load the data from the two csv datasets and created the query: spotify_data_original.
+I used Power Query to combine & load the data from the two csv datasets and created the query: `spotify_data_original`

 ### Transform
 I then had to ensure that both datasets followed the same format because one used milliseconds for track duration and the other used minutes.
 I firstly used the following formula to list all column names from both files and renamed it to 'PreExpand':